Archit-24/Music-Player-Extension/README.md

 - Seamless integration with Chrome browser.
 - Play, pause, skip, and control volume directly from the browser toolbar.
 - Access to a vast library of music from popular streaming platforms.
-- Customizable themes to match your browsing style.
 - Minimalist design for a distraction-free experience.
-- Keyboard shortcuts for quick and convenient control.

 ## Installation